yvon/ask/README.md

-  --prefill <text>         Text to prefill the assistant's response --system <text>          System message to set context --model <name>           Model to use (default: claude-sonnet-4-20250514)
+  --prefill <text>         Text to prefill the assistant's response --system <text>          System message to set context --model <name>           Model to use (default: claude-sonnet-4-20250514) --diff                   Generate a git patch (equivalent to --prefill "diff --git")
   -                        Force interactive mode (prompt from terminal) -h, --help               Show this help message